About the Network Exchange Programs

 Finally, while the focus of the Network Exchange should be on what the participants themselves learn, the best Exchanges will have a broader impact on the LFP, church-related higher education, or the academy in general.
 Applications should therefore address plans to disseminate more broadly, especially among LFP schools, features of the program highlighted in the Network Exchange.

-Applicants must consult with the Lilly Fellows Program Director prior to submitting the application.
+Applicants must consult with the Lilly Fellows Program Associate Director prior to submitting the application.

 Network Exchange Programs previously funded can be seen here.